 It has more potential to engage users.
-(Scrolling minimizes the interaction cost6 required to attain a variety of user goals.
+(Scrolling minimizes the interaction cost required to attain a variety of user goals.
 The advantage of not having to click “next” keeps users engaged with the content and less focused on the mechanics of navigating to the next page.)

 It translates well to mobile devices.
 The increased use of mobile screens has played a key role in the widespread acceptance of this technique: The smaller the screen, the longer the scroll.
-The gesture controls of mobile devices make scrolling intuitive7 and fun.
+The gesture controls of mobile devices make scrolling intuitive and fun.

 Long scrolling is not for every website.
 It is appropriate in the following circumstances:

-When the content cannot be divided into separate parts and should be presented as a whole (for example, an infographic12);
+When the content cannot be divided into separate parts and should be presented as a whole (for example, an infographic);

 In these contexts, long scrolling and long reading are synonymous.